okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-groups/main/index.md

 1. Check your Admin Console to confirm that Terraform created the resources.
 1. Go to **Directory** > **Groups** in the Admin Console to confirm that Terraform created the resources.
 1. Select the **Business Technology** group, and then select **Applications**.
-1. Check that your application is in the list of assigned applications.
+1. Check that your app is in the list of assigned apps.

 ## Assign policies to groups